ArtemBernatskyy/FundExpert.NET/README.md

 Every day website automatically updates all information.
 For this purpose there are two complex parsers which work based on cron time.

-Also when you are adding new `Fund` there is also realtime parser which asynchronously parsing information
+Also when you are adding new `Fund` there is also realtime parser which is asynchronously parsing information

 ![alt tag](https://s3-eu-west-1.amazonaws.com/bernatskyys/github/2.png)